-Some AT&T LG Optimus G owners receiving Android 4.1 update, ASUS Transformer Pad Infinity getting 4.2Alex Wagner - Deputy Managing Editor, News Desk
+Some AT&T LG Optimus G owners receiving Android 4.1 update, ASUS Transformer Pad Infinity getting 4.2Alex Wagner - Editorial Director of News and Content

 Looks like there's some Jelly Bean goodness going out today, and the good news is that it appears that two devices are getting major JB updates.
 First up, several owners of AT&T's LG Optimus G are reporting that they've downloaded an update to Android 4.1.2 to their devices.
 AT&T public relations have told Android Central that there's no official update going out, but users on both the XDA-developers forums as well as AT&T's own community forums claim that they've been able to snag the bump up to Jelly Bean.
 The update is said to weigh in at 336MB and brings the Optimus G up to build number JZO54K and software version E97020j.